top of page

 Our Practices

 The breed of chickens we chose for meat are Cornish Cross.
 They are known for their size and fast grow out times.
 We raise our meat chickens in chicken tractors on fresh pasture.
 They are moved out onto pasture at just 2 weeks of age.
 We move their chicken tractors onto fresh grass several times a day as they get older.
-They are fed a pastured poultry grower from Homestead Harvest.

 Our CSA members get both eggs and whole chickens in their CSA share and they are available in the market every Sunday at retail.